annapa19/sql/README.md

 # SQL

-Writing basic SQL queries up to basic aggregations and joins
+Writing basic SQL queries (includes basic aggregation, all types of joins and subqueries)